Indoqa/indoqa-rebass-components/README.md

   * Div: A simple div component, useful for structuring view code without any plain html tags.
   * List/ListItem: Ordered and unordered lists with default padding/margin settings and configurable listStyleType.
+  * FontAwesome: FontAwesome icons with configurable color and size.

 ## Live Demo